noeldelgado/gemini-scrollbar/readme.md

 # gemini-scrollbar

-Custom overlay-scrollbars with native scrolling mechanism (when needed).
+Custom overlay-scrollbars with native scrolling mechanism for web applications (when needed).

 ###### Problem Description